jtoy7/ITS2_symmapping/ITS2_sym-mapping_pipeline.md

 **Date:** 2024-09-05 <br><br>

 ## DISCLAIMER:
 ### This pipeline is still in development.
-Use at own risk.
+Use at your own risk.
 If you find issues, or have suggestions, pull requests are welcome.

 ## Set up sample table and sample list